BlueQuartzSoftware/DREAM3D/Source/Plugins/SurfaceMeshing/Documentation/SurfaceMeshingFilters/FindGBCDMetricBased.md

 | **Ensemble Attribute Array** | CrystalStructures | uint32_t | (1) | Enumeration representing the crystal structure for each **Ensemble** |

 ## Feedback ##

 In the case of any questions, suggestions, bugs, etc.,  please feel free to email the author of this **Filter** at kglowinski *at* ymail.com

 ## References ##

 [1] K. Glowinski and A. Morawiec, Analysis of experimental grain boundary distributions based on boundary-space metrics, Metall.
 Mater.
 Trans.
 A 45, 3189-3194 (2014)

 ## License & Copyright ##

 Please see the description file distributed with this **Plugin**.

 ## DREAM.3D Mailing Lists ##
-If you need more help with a **Filter**, please consider asking your question on the [DREAM.3D Users Google group!](https://groups.google.com/forum/?hl=en#!forum/dream3d-users)